-To wit; specialized brake fluid is pulled from a pressure-driven master brake cylinder through brake lines to subordinate slave cylinders located at each brake housing.
+Specialized brake fluid is pulled from a pressure-driven master brake cylinder through brake lines to subordinate slave cylinders located at each brake housing.
 Next, fluid is additionally pushed from the slave cylinder to individual brake calipers.
-These components house and activate internal pistons which ultimately drive brake pads against each brake rotor.
+These components house and activate internal pistons that ultimately drive brake pads against each brake rotor.

-Altogether, the combined introduction of hydraulic pressure and mechanical activation, ultimately produces friction.
-This friction consequently retard the rotational speed of all four brake rotors simultaneously, based on a driver’s desired pedal intensity.
-That make sense?
+The combined introduction of hydraulic pressure and mechanical activation produces friction that slows all four brake rotors simultaneously, based on a driver’s desired pedal intensity.

-What types of hydraulic systems apply to auto brakes?
-As suggested, it is rare that consumer auto braking systems don’t utilize hydraulics to control the speed of a car.
-While there are ‘other’ braking systems such as vacuum, electromagnetic, or air brake systems, in the case of auto performance brake systems, hydraulics is considered to be the preferred technology.
-What maintenance is required by a car’s hydraulic system?
+It is rare that consumer auto-braking systems don’t use hydraulics to control the speed of a car.
+While there are other braking systems such as vacuum, electromagnetic, or air brake systems, in the case of auto performance brake systems, hydraulics is the preferred technology.

-While most consumer cars don’t typically call for regular maintenance schedules for hydraulic systems, there are some rules of thumb that can be useful.
-First, when investigating brake pads, brake calipers and brake rotors, it is useful to take a look at the stability of the hydraulic system at large.
+While most consumer cars don’t typically call for regular maintenance schedules for hydraulic systems, there are some things that can be useful.
+First, when investigating brake pads, brake calipers, and brake rotors, look at the stability of the hydraulic system at large.

-This consideration means ‘feeling’ differences in pedal pressures; leaks associated with fittings, and brake lines adjacent to brake housings; or obvious drops in fluid levels when opening the master cylinder storage vessel.
+This means feeling differences in pedal pressures (For example, does it go all the way to the floor?
+More on that here.); noticing leaks associated with fittings and brake lines adjacent to brake housings; seeing obvious drops in fluid levels when opening the master cylinder storage vessel.

-Do I need to maintain the hydraulics? – Unless you have a fully-equipped shop with requisite tools, it is best to have an experienced mechanic deal with the totality of the hydraulic system.
+Unless you have a fully-equipped shop with requisite tools, it is best to have an experienced mechanic deal with the hydraulic system.

-This usually involve ‘more or bigger’ components, including larger master cylinders and supporting components, the addition of more slave cylinders, along with the introduction of exotic materials.
+This usually involves more or bigger components, including larger master cylinders and supporting components, the addition of more slave cylinders, along with the introduction of exotic materials.